What is the online resource entitled “Questions and Answers About Girl Scouts of the USA and About Catholic Scouting”?

 The questions can be grouped around three areas: (1) GSUSA’s relationship with organizations such as Planned Parenthood and GSUSA’s relationship to its international affiliate, the World Association of Girl Guides and Girl Scouts (WAGGGS); (2) GSUSA’s policy on matters pertaining to human sexuality, contraception, and abortion; and (3) GSUSA programmatic materials and resources, and questions about inappropriate content.How did the dialogue take place?

 Under the USCCB Committee on Laity, Marriage Family Life and Youth, USCCB staff gathered preliminary information for discussion and then had conversations with GSUSA leadership.
 The exchanges were pleasant, informative and respectful.
 GSUSA staff was generous with their time and indicated a desire and willingness to work closely with the Church.
 The Committee compiled the information from the dialogue and developed the resource to guide the bishops, as well as pastors, youth leaders, and parents.
-GSUSA reviewed the resource.Why has the Committee’s work taken more than two years’ time?
+GSUSA reviewed the resource.Why did the Committee’s work take more than two years’ time?

 Information gathering marked the first phase, followed by the dialogue which was a deliberate, mutual and positive process.
 Time was important in order to respect the integrity of the dialogue.
 Do the bishops endorse the Girl Scouts?
 Are the bishops supportive or unsupportive of GSUSA?